Formbricks

 These mistakes silently erode survey trust and data quality.
 Each one is common and each one is fixable.

 Making surveys too long.
-If your employee survey takes more than 10 minutes, you will lose nearly half your respondents.
-The research is clear: 70% of people quit surveys due to length.
-Respect the time employees are giving you.
+If your employee survey takes more than 10 minutes, you will lose a significant portion of respondents.
+Survey fatigue is real and predictable.
+Respect the time employees are giving you by asking only the questions you will actually act on.

 Not guaranteeing anonymity.
 Without anonymity, you get socially desirable answers instead of honest ones.
 "My manager is great" is easy to write when your manager might see it.
 The most valuable employee feedback, the kind that surfaces real problems, only comes when people feel safe.